-The Risk Management Committee meets regularly and its reports serve at the Audit Committee meeting which ensures that the emerging risks as well as those events that no longer pose risks are thoroughly appraised and evaluated.
+The Risk Management Committee meets regularly and their reports are served to the Audit Committee meeting which ensures that the emerging risks as well as those events that no longer pose risks are thoroughly appraised and evaluated.
 The Risk Management Committee is chaired by the Accounting Officer.